 - Buy items from a licensed shop or distributor

-- Not provide material to anyone under 18
+- Do not provide material to anyone under 18

 - Only purchase and view material of consenting adults ages 18 or older